 If Russia had gained a strong foothold in Busan or Geojedo, it would have created a strong naval line circling the entire Korean peninsula from Port Arthur, to Masan, to Geojedo or Busan, and up to Vladivostok.
 The Japanese were surely aware of this as they went to great lengths to keep Russia from completing this circle and out of the Korean waters near Tsushima.
 It is also during 1900 that we can see two important documents.
 The first, perhaps made around the time of the granting of Russia’s concession at Masan, is a map of the port area with the Romanov seal on it.19 The second, which shows just how fast the Japanese were in trying to dominant Masan, is a 1900 reclamation plan drawn up for Masan’s port development.20 Note that this is in contrast to Jinhae, which saw a six year difference between the time of the city’s boundary drawing and the creation of its official urban blueprint.
 Masan’s port was opened in 1899, and it’s development plan draw up just one year later.

 Tensions between the two imperial powers then cooled before escalating again in 1903, a year where a moderate amount of information about Masan was being printed by the New York Times.
 It discussed the Russian desire to develop Masan’s ice-free port after their expensive failure at Dalian (China), where an incredible 17,000,000 rubles21 were spent for the construction of a breakwater that caused the harbor water to freeze.22 The newspaper also mentioned Russian and Japanese naval movements, but never discussed the political implications of Russia possibly obtaining a circle of ports around Korea.
+(Had Russia gained port concessions in southern Korea, they would have had a powerful naval loop around the country.)
 It did, however, mention some of the confusion surrounding the various reports coming out at the time.23

 In October of 1903, some ninety Russian warships from Port Arthur docked next to Japan’s fleet in Masan while diplomatic negotiations took place in Tokyo.24 Perhaps as part of a race to gain influence in the area, Japan was reported a few days later as having obtained a concession for the construction of a railway at Masan’s port.25 Though it is unclear what happened exactly, by November the New York Times reported that Japan had “thwarted the Russian attempt to secure” Masan.26 About four months later, war broke out between the two empires.